 In 2015, for instance, Facebook influenced 52% of online purchases.
 That’s a huge number, and a sign that leads coming off the platform are of the highest quality.

 This high ROI has forced a majority of SMBs to join Facebook.
-As of June 2018, 50 million small businesses were marketing on the platform.
+More than 50 million small businesses are already marketing on the platform.

 Lead Generation Ads